Trump says he will declare an emergency if he doesn't reach a border deal

 Declaring an emergency could allow Trump to circumvent Congress and repurpose funds Congress has appropriated for other purposes in order to build a wall.

-Reporting by Steve Holland; Writing by Eric Beech; Editing by Tim Ahmann
+Reporting by Steve Holland; Writing by Eric Beech; Editing by Tim Ahmann and James Dalgleish